 That’s not a bad deal at all if you are looking for a travel card anyway.

 2. Transportation Savings On The Hawaiin Islands

 Check out the discount car rental company Aloha Rents.
-They get discounted cars from the national car rental agencies without the additional driver?s fees and often beats the discounts offered by AAA or Costco.
+They get discounted cars from the national car rental agencies without the additional driver’s fees and often beat the discounts offered by AAA or Costco.